Rezaali7/quranhub-android/README.md

 - Verse bookmarking, and sharing.
 - Ability to add text & audio notes to verses.
 - Advanced search in the Quran.
-- Quran reader night mode.
+- Quran reader (mus'haf) night mode for easier reading in the Quran.
-- Islamic library with various books to download as PDF files and view in the app.
+- Islamic library with various books to download as PDF files and view inside the app.
 - Quran topics with their verses in the Quran.

 Download the app from the Google Play Store: